 Early diagnosis and repair of congenital heart defects usually prevents Eisenmenger syndrome.
 If it does develop, treatment involves regular medical visits and medications to improve symptoms.

-Eisenmenger syndrome is most often a complication of having a hole (shunt) between two chambers of your heart.
-Here, a hole between the heart's main pumping chambers (ventricular septal defect) causes increased blood flow to the pulmonary arteries.
-Eventually the shunt irreparably damages the walls of your lung's arteries (pulmonary arteries).
-Eisenmenger syndrome occurs when the pressure in the pulmonary arteries becomes so high that it causes oxygen poor (blue) blood to flow from the right to left ventricle and then to the body, causing cyanosis.
-The high pressure also causes the walls of your heart's ventricle to thicken (hypertrophy).
+Eisenmenger syndrome is most often a complication of having a hole between two chambers of the heart.
+Here, a hole between the heart's main pumping chambers (ventricular septal defect) causes more blood to flow to the lungs' arteries.
+Eventually this causes these blood vessels to stiffen and narrow, increasing pressure in the lungs' arteries.
+The high pressure causes the walls of the right lower heart chamber (right ventricle) to thicken (hypertrophy).

 - Large, rounded fingernails or toenails (clubbing)

 - Numbness or tingling in fingers or toes